-(3) Amount of remuneration to Directors and Statutory Auditors
+(3) Amount of remuneration to Directors

-Classification Number of payees Amount of remuneration (thousand yen) Director (excluding Audit and Supervisory Committee member) (Outside Director) 10 (3) 278,958 (9,875) Director (Audit and Supervisory Committee member) (Outside Director) 3 (3) 18,749 (18,749) Statutory Auditor (Outside Statutory Auditor) 3 (3) 5,100 (5,100) Total (Outside officers) 13 (6) 302,808 (33,724)
+Classification Number of payees Amount of remuneration (million yen) Director (excluding Audit and Supervisory Committee member) (Outside Director) 10 (2) 235 (10) Director (Audit and Supervisory Committee member) (Outside Director) 3 (3) 25 (25) Total (Outside officers) 13 (5) 260 (35)

-- (Notes) 1.
-The above includes Directors and Statutory Auditors who retired from office in the fiscal year under review.
-The Company transitioned from a company with a board of statutory auditors to a company with an audit and supervisory committee on December 18, 2015. - 2.
-Figures shown in total columns represent the number of persons actually paid. - 3.
-It was resolved at the 7th Ordinary General Meeting of Shareholders, held on December 18, 2015, that the maximum amount of remuneration to be paid to Directors (excluding Audit and Supervisory Committee members) and to Directors (Audit and Supervisory Committee members) in total per year shall not exceed 300,000 thousand yen (including the amount of no more than 20,000 thousand yen annually for Outside Directors) and 30,000 thousand yen, respectively.
-The amount of remuneration for Directors (excluding Directors who are Audit and Supervisory Committee members) does not include the portion for salaries paid to those Directors who also serve as employees. - 4.
-It was resolved at the 4th Ordinary General Meeting of Shareholders, held on December 19, 2012, that the maximum amount of remuneration to be paid to Statutory Auditors in total per year shall not exceed 25,000 thousand yen.
+(Notes) 1.
+Figures shown in total columns represent the number of persons actually paid.

+2. It was resolved at the 7th Ordinary General Meeting of Shareholders, held on December 18, 2015, that the maximum amount of remuneration to be paid to Directors (excluding Audit and Supervisory Committee members) and to Directors (Audit and Supervisory Committee members) in total per year shall not exceed 300 million yen (including the amount of no more than 20 million yen annually for Outside Directors) and 30 million yen, respectively.
+The amount of remuneration for Directors (excluding Directors who are Audit and Supervisory Committee members) does not include the portion for salaries paid to those Directors who also serve as employees.